A Neyman-Orthogonalization Approach to the Incidental Parameter Problem

 Abstract:

 A popular approach to perform inference on a target parameter in the presence of nuisance parameters is to construct estimating equations that are orthogonal to the nuisance parameters, in the sense that their expected first derivative is zero.
-Such first-order orthogonalization may, however, not suffice when the nuisance parameters are very imprecisely estimated.
-Leading examples where this is the case are models for panel and network data that feature fixed effects.
-In this paper, we show how, in the conditional-likelihood setting, estimating equations can be constructed that are orthogonal to any chosen order.
-Combining these equations with sample splitting yields higher-order bias-corrected estimators of target parameters.
-In an empirical application we apply our method to a fixed-effect model of team production and obtain estimates of complementarity in production and impacts of counterfactual re-allocations.
+Such first-order orthogonalization allows the estimator of the nuisance parameters to converge at a slower-than-parametric rate.
+It may, however, not suffice when the nuisance parameters are very imprecisely estimated.
+Leading examples are models for panel and network data that feature fixed effects.
+In this paper, we show how, in the conditional-likelihood setting, estimating equations can be constructed that are orthogonal to any chosen order $q$, in that their leading $q$ expected derivatives are zero.
+This yields estimators of target parameters that are unaffected by the presence of nuisance parameters to order $q$.
+In an empirical illustration, we apply our method to a fixed-effect model of team production.

 New Economics Papers: this item is included in nep-ecm and nep-net